verajosemanuel/SwimTheDataLake/content/post/2018-05-29-my-favourite-snippets.md

 ~/.R/snippets/r.snippets
 ```

 editing the file content to add yours is an easy task.
-My two favourite are:
+My favourite are:

 A slightly modified for inserting a title before timestamp: